wtsi-ssg/ceph-disk-utils/README.md

 Shell utilities for managing disks within ceph clusters

 These are scripts developed at the Wellcome Sanger Institute to handle drive failures within our ceph storage nodes.
+The aim is to make it easier to have failed drives handled by people who aren't ceph experts.
 There are currently two scripts:

 1. `ceph_failed_osd.sh` - pass this the id of a ceph osd with a failed disk, and it will guide you as to which drive needs